Who Is God?

 Also, if someone does not know God but truly wants to, that person needs to ask God, earnestly and wholeheartedly, for the faith to believe.
 Then God often will set into motion circumstances (or “God-incidences,” as some like to refer to them), confirming His existence and Power.
 At that point, it is up to the person to respond positively with frequent prayer and faithfulness; and then a reciprocal, ongoing relationship will ensue, and that person’s faith will continue to be strengthened by the Holy Spirit.

-God’s amazing Holy Spirit would Love to develop a personal, even an intimate, relationship with every person on earth.
+God, through His amazing Holy Spirit, would Love to develop a personal, even an intimate, relationship with every person on earth.
 It will make clear impressions on a person’s mind and in the person’s heart, sometimes in response to prayer, other times completely out of nowhere.
 When a person responds freely and willingly, he/she has entered into the greatest, most ultimately fulfilling friendship that it is possible to have in the universe.

 On the other hand, it is possible for a person to “grieve” the Holy Spirit—Who, I believe, is the Heart and Emotion of God—and to “sear” the relationship severely enough, due to ignoring or blaspheming Him persistently, for God to cease His pursuit of the person altogether.
 If this status quo is permanent, the person will not receive eternal life.
 Although many who believe in God feel that His sole emotion is Love, the fact is that God is just as capable of feeling and expressing intense Anger.
 Thus, for this reason, it is completely proper—wise, in fact—to possess a healthy fear of God.